edgio-docs/edgio-docs/guides/uplynk/get_started/monetize.md

      - Enable the YouTube Integrated Authentication option.
      - Select the appropriate Clipping profile for authentication.

-   - **Save and Validate:**
+4. **Save and Validate:**
      - Click Save.
      - The service will validate the stream key or credentials and attempt to connect to YouTube.
 Verify and correct any errors if the connection fails.

-   - **Configure Stream Details (Integrated Authentication Only):** Set the video title, description, privacy level, and audience (for kids or not) within the YouTube options on the Publish tab.
+5. **Configure Stream Details**:  (Integrated Authentication Only): Set the video title, description, privacy level, and audience (for kids or not) within the YouTube options on the Publish tab.

 ### Set Up HLS Pull  {/*set-up-hls-pull*/}